sdake/oifv/README.md

 # Hi there!
-This is the oifv 🔧🔧🔧
+This is oifv 🔧🔧🔧

 OIFV is a GPU memory and compute virtualization solution to increase GPU utilizaiton within the technology industry.
 OIFV is focused first on virtualizing GPU memory,